GintarasGaucys/BlackJack/README.md

 # BlackJack
 Text based blackjack.
-My first semi-big project.
 Split is not implemented yet.